-National Wills Week takes place from 26 to 30 October 2020 – a reminder to South Africans of the importance of having a valid and up-to-date will.
+National Wills Week will take place from 13 to 17 September 2021 and acts as a reminder to South Africans of the importance of having a valid and up-to-date will.
 It’s an opportunity to have your will drafted for free – and to leave a lasting legacy that saves lives long into the future.

 Your will is an important legal document, but it’s also a reflection of your unique life story – the people, places and causes that matter most to you.
 By leaving a gift in your will to the NSRI – no matter how big or small – you can ensure your legacy saves lives, long after yours has ended.

 Because the NSRI is totally reliant on donations and sponsorships, each and every bequest made to the NSRI is actively used to save lives.